JOSESAMUEL14/multicloud-cicd/README.md

 ☁️ AWS EC2 Deployment — V4

-V4 extends the CI/CD pipeline with automated deployment directly to AWS EC2.
+V4 extends the existing CI/CD pipeline with automated deployment directly to AWS EC2.

 The AWS deployment runs after changes reach the main branch and the earlier CI validation stages succeed.